Frequently Asked Questions (FAQ)

 The INSEA money will be paid in one instalment..
 For more information, please check our terms and conditions.

-The winner is announced in May during the INSEA event held in Lagos.
+The winners are announced in April during the Education Convention/INSEA event held in Lagos.

 What is the selection process for the top 10 finalists?